francogrex/sdroid/README.md

 # sdroid

-This is a <a href="jscheme https://norvig.com/jscheme.html">jscheme</a> interpreter for android.
+This is a <a href="jscheme https://norvig.com/jscheme.html">jscheme</a> interpreter and a java compiler for android.
-It has also the ability to compile java code to class ->  dex/jar using ecj compiler and dx - the java compilance level however is at 1.5 (problems to have java  8 or 9 compilation directly on the android platform are well known).
+It has the ability to  interpret and compile java code to class ->  dex/jar using ecj compiler and dx - the java compilance level however is at 1.5 (problems to have java  8 or 9 compilation directly on the android platform are well known).